ilija-the/vendrithvault/content/Magic, Concepts & Cosmos/Essence Casting.md

 Essence Spellcasting merges spell slots and spells known into one value, and gets rid of the consumable aspect of spell slots.
 As such, you are able to cast a mostly infinite amount of spells in a day, with your selection of spells being limited to the amount of spell slots you have.[^1]

-Spells are then cast using Essence in combat or using Incantations out of combat.
+Spells are then cast using *Essence* in combat or using Incantations out of combat.

-Essence is a resource that increases as you fight over the course of a battle.
-You start to accumulate essence by casting a cantrip, or after 5th level by rolling initiative.
-The amount of Essence you gain is called Essence Draw, and it is equal to your `Maximum Spell Rank - 3`.
+*Essence* is a value that denotes the maximum rank of spell you can cast, which increases as you fight over the course of a battle.
+You start to increase essence by casting a cantrip (or by rolling initiative after 5th level).
+The amount of Essence you gain is called *Essence Draw*, and it is equal to your `Maximum Spell Rank - 3`.[^2]

+On your turn, you can then cast any spell up to the rank equal to your *Essence*.
+If the spell is a 2 action spell or lo

 [^1]: For example: Psychics have 2 spell slots per rank, while knowing 3 spells.
 In Essence, they know 2 spells, as many as they have slots.

+[^2]: For example: You are a 7th-level Wizard.
+You have access to 1st, 2nd, 3rd, and 4th rank spells.
+As such, your Essence Draw is 2.